 Your designated Sweet contact will register all learners on behalf of your centre.
 Simply provide some basic information by completing the registration spreadsheet which can be found in your centre’s OneDrive folder.

 4. Can I register learners myself?

-Learners must be registered through Portal Training as we manage the quality process, complete the internal verification process and claim for your learners upon completion.
+Learners must be registered through Sweet as we manage the quality process, complete the internal verification process and claim for your learners upon completion.
 If learners are registered directly through your centre, you will be required to carry out and manage the internal verification process and associated Pearson visits.

 5. Is there a time limit on how long learners have to complete the qualification?